Company has contract to house asylum seekers removed

 It is the second quarterly rise in a row although the total is still some way below the recent peak of 56,042 at the end of September 2023.

+He added: “We did need to review these disastrous contracts on asylum accommodation we inherited.

+“We’re doing so to improve management and guarantee value for money for the taxpayer.”

-Asked by Times Radio when the numbers would go down, Mr Pennycook would not say when using hotels will end amid a “huge backlog” of asylum cases to process.
+Asked when the numbers would go down, Mr Pennycook would not say when using hotels will end, amid a “huge backlog” of asylum cases to process.

 “If we are going to work through that backlog… then we have got to deal with that problem in the short term,” he said.